-Business Day: New York and Toronto.
 If any scheduled payment date is not a Business Day, the payment will be made on the next succeeding Business Day.
 No additional interest will accrue on the Notes as a result of such postponement, and no adjustment will be made to the length of the relevant interest period.
+A "Business Day" means a Monday, Tuesday, Wednesday, Thursday or Friday that is neither a legal holiday nor a day on which banking institutions are authorized or required by law or regulation to close in New York, New York or Toronto, Ontario.

+None

-Listing: None Withholding: The Bank or the applicable paying agent will deduct or withhold from a payment on a Note any present or future tax, duty, assessment or other governmental charge that the Bank determines is required by law or the interpretation or administration thereof to be deducted or withheld.
+The Bank or the applicable paying agent will deduct or withhold from a payment on a Note any present or future tax, duty, assessment or other governmental charge that the Bank determines is required by law or the interpretation or administration thereof to be deducted or withheld.
 Payments on a Note will not be increased by any amount to offset such deduction or withholding.